cohenrotem/WayView/README.md

  Note: Building was tested with Visual Studio 2019 only.
  Note: The Debug configuration EXE is named WayViewd.exe (WayViewd.exe is not part of the official release).

+## Building WayView from Source in Linux

+The last commit uses CMake, and supports Linux build.
+The Linux build is statically linked with OpenCV, but dynamically linked with Qt5.
+Refer to "Linux installation" section for details.

 ## Authors

 Rotem C.